TamerPlatform/TamerPlatform/README.md

-# AndroidTamer Master Readme
+# TamerPlatform Master Readme

-## AndroidTamer Linux Distro
+## TamerPlatform Linux Distro

 Our key project, composed of a Virtual Machine environment to allow for easier Android Security or Development work.